bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 **RethinkDB Replication as Continuous Backup**

 Although it's not advertised as such, RethinkDB's built-in replication feature is similar to continous backup, except the "backup" (i.e. the set of replica shards) is spread across all the nodes.
-One could take that idea a bit farther by creating a set of backup-only nodes with one full backup:
+One could take that idea a bit farther by creating a set of backup-only servers with one full backup:

 * Give all the original BigchainDB nodes (RethinkDB nodes) the server tag `original`.
+This is the default if you used the RethinkDB config file suggested in the section titled [Configure RethinkDB Server](../nodes/setup-run-node.html#configure-rethinkdb-server).
 * Set up a group of servers running RethinkDB only, and give them the server tag `backup`.
 The `backup` servers could be geographically separated from all the `original` nodes (or not; it's up to the federation).
 * Send a RethinkDB reconfigure command to the RethinkDB cluster to make it so that the `original` set has the same number of replicas as before (or maybe one less), and the `backup` set has one replica.
 Also, make sure the `primary_replica_tag='original'` so that all primary shards live on the `original` nodes.